 We Train the Service Dog, Then We Train You

-Four Paws and a Wake Up service dogs are trained by our organization.
+Four Paws and a Wake Up all service dogs partnered are trained by our organization.
 When the service dog is nearing completion of training, a review of the approved applicants is done to ensure the best possible match considering the applicants needs, life style, family members and children and if there are other animals in the home.
 Once matched a training time is arranged and the Veterans comes to our location to learn how to work with their new service dog.

 Characteristics of a Service Dog

 For a dog to be a service dog it must be trained to perform specific tasks on cue for the benefit of the person with a disability (such as picking up objects from the ground, getting help, alerting to people approaching from behind, etc.).
 Spontaneous behavior that a dog occasionally exhibits like licking or barking does not qualify as a trained task even if they have beneficial results for their person.

 In addition to the skills, they need to assist a person with a disability, service dogs must also meet certain social and behavior standards when in public: